Events

 Dashly automatically records the date of the first and last instance of events, as well as the number of instances.
 These parameters can be used to segment leads by events.

-Each event can have properties.
+Each event can have attributes.
 They complement events in order to give you a better understanding of the context they were recorded in.

-Here is an example of "Visited the website" event properties:
+Here is an example of "Visited the website" event attributes:

 Important!
 Do not confuse these with lead properties!
 Read about lead properties below.